Henry Burris

-Henry Armand Burris Jr. (born June 4, 1975) is a gridiron football coach, former professional quarterback, and a member of the Canadian Football Hall of Fame.
-He is currently an offensive quality control coach for the Jacksonville Jaguars of the National Football League (NFL) and was formerly an offensive quality control coach for the Chicago Bears.
-Burris played in the Canadian Football League (CFL) from 1998 to 2016.
+Henry Armand Burris Jr. (born June 4, 1975) is an American former professional football quarterback, and a member of the Canadian Football Hall of Fame.
+He is currently the co-offensive coordinator and quarterbacks coach for Florida A&M. Burris played in the Canadian Football League (CFL) from 1998 to 2016.
 He won three Grey Cup championships, two with the Calgary Stampeders, in 1998 and 2008, having spent 10 years of his career with them, and one with the Ottawa Redblacks in 2016.
 He was also a sports broadcaster and football analyst at TSN, appearing as a panel member on the network's CFL on TSN broadcasts.

 Burris won the CFL's Most Outstanding Player Award in 2010 and 2015.
 At the time of his retirement Burris was third in all-time CFL passing yards and passing touchdowns.
-While playing in the CFL, he was also a member of the Saskatchewan Roughriders and Hamilton Tiger-Cats and spent time in the NFL with the Bears and Green Bay Packers.
+While playing in the CFL, he was also a member of the Saskatchewan Roughriders and Hamilton Tiger-Cats and spent time in the NFL with the Chicago Bears and Green Bay Packers.
 Prior to his professional career, he played college football with the Temple Owls.

-Early years
+Early life

 Burris attended Spiro High School in Spiro, Oklahoma, and won four varsity letters each in football, track, basketball, and baseball.
 In football, he was named the Oklahoma Offensive Player of the Year as a senior.

 Burris attended Temple University and finished with 20 passing records.
 He left the university ranked second all-time in Big East Conference passing with 7495 yards.

+College career

 Professional career

+Burris went undrafted in the 1997 NFL draft.

-Calgary Stampeders
+Calgary Stampeders (first stint)

+1997

-Burris went undrafted in the NFL, and signed a contract with the CFL's Calgary Stampeders in 1997.
-He spent the 1997 season on the Stampeders' practice roster.
+Burris signed a contract with the CFL's Calgary Stampeders in May 1997.
+He dressed for one regular season game, and spent the remainder of season on the practice roster.

+1998

-He had his first, limited playing time in 1998 in relief of Jeff Garcia and Dave Dickenson, while dressing for all of the Stampeders' games.
-In 1999, he received more playing time as Dickenson's backup.
+In 1998, Burris dressed for all 18 regular season games as the Stampeders' third-string quarterback.
+He gained his first, limited playing time in relief of Jeff Garcia and Dave Dickenson.
+Burris was also dressed for Calgary's West Final win against Edmonton, as well as the team's Grey Cup win against Hamilton.

+1999

+In 1999, Garcia joined the San Francisco 49ers.
+Dickenson became Calgary's starting quarterback, and Burris received more playing time as Dickenson's backup.
 He replaced Dickenson in the third week game against the Edmonton Eskimos, leading the Stampeders to a come-from-behind victory.
-He started the following two games against the Montreal Alouettes and BC Lions, leading the Stampeders to another victory in the former.
+Burris started the following two games against the Montreal Alouettes and BC Lions, leading the Stampeders to another victory in the former.
 He was injured in the third quarter of the latter, and spent the rest of the season on the injured reserve with a torn anterior cruciate ligament.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

-He moved on to the Saskatchewan Roughriders for his first opportunity to be a full-time starting quarterback.
-He started the first 16 games of the Roughriders season, throwing for 4,647 yards and 30 touchdowns.